siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

 .. note::
    If you plan to generate any docs or create any flowgraphs, you'll also need to install Graphviz.
-   You can make sure you have this dependency by running ``sudo yum -y install graphviz xdot``
+   You can make sure you have this dependency by running ``sudo yum install graphviz xdot``

 Skip ahead to `SC Install`_.